OpenTechSchool/html-css-beginners/core/portfolio-2.md

 in your contact list and try it out.

 To get the nice effect of changing the color of a link when the mouse moves over it, you need to use the `:hover` selector.
-Because we don't need to set the class manually, but rather the browser does it automatically, it's call **pseudo class**.
+Because we don't need to set the class manually, but rather the browser does it automatically, it's called **pseudo class**.

     a:hover {
         color: red;